caerphoto/velum/README.md

 ## To Do

-1. The admin page is largely complete, but it needs a way of uploading/creating new articles.
-This should be fairly straightforward.

-2. Ensure there are no duplicate slugs.
+1. Ensure there are no duplicate slugs.

-3. RSS feeds for main site, and maybe per-tag?
+2. RSS feeds for main site, and maybe per-tag?